microsoft/semantic-kernel/java/PACKAGES.md

 ### Miscellaneous Packages

 `semantickernel-planners`
-: Implementations of various planners that can be used to plan the execution of semantic functions.
+: Implementations of various planners that can be used in the execution of semantic functions.

 `semantickernel-plugin-core`
 : Several example plugins, many of which are used in the samples.